 News Amazon receives 238 proposals for its second headquarters Amazon said it received 238 proposals for HQ2.
 Photo Credit: Getty Images / David Ryder By Reuters Updated October 23, 2017 5:33 PM Print Share fbShare Tweet gShare Email Amazon.com Inc has received 238 proposals from cities and regions across North America vying to host the company's second headquarters, it said on Monday.
 The number of applicants underscores the interest in the contest, which Seattle-based Amazon announced last month.
 The world's largest online retailer said it would invest more than $5 billion and create up to 50,000 jobs for "Amazon HQ2."
 The deadline for submitting proposals was Thursday.
 Amazon said 54 states, provinces, districts and territories in the United States, Canada and Mexico were represented in the bids.
 Some said this month they could offer Amazon billions of dollars in tax breaks if they were chosen.
 New Jersey proposed $7 billion in potential credits against state and city taxes if Amazon locates in Newark and sticks to hiring commitments, for instance.
 New York state is offering incentives to any qualified metro area submitting proposals to Amazon, but would not disclose details, citing the competitive nature of the HQ2 search process.
 NYC does not plan to offer any additional benefits it has discretion over, according to its Economic Development Corporation.
 "Obviously, many, many cities are competing," Mayor Bill de Blasio said at a news conference on Thursday.
 "Amazon has set up a very specific process and specific time lines.
 We've met those time lines and given them a proposal with lots of good options in it.
 The city said Wednesday it asked Amazon to consider sites in Midtown West, Lower Manhattan, Long Island City and the north Brooklyn waterfront.
 Amazon did not disclose the range of incentives it was offered in the proposals.
 Others took different tactics.
 The mayor of the Atlanta suburb of Stonecrest, Jason Lary, said his city would use 345 acres of industrial land to create a new city called Amazon.
 Amazon Chief Executive Jeff Bezos would be its mayor for life, Lary said.
 Amazon is expected to choose a city that will help it recruit top talent to stay competitive with rivals such as Alphabet Inc's Google.
 The company has said it will make a decision next year.
-With Sarina Trangle By Reuters Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+With Sarina Trangle By Reuters Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.